TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- **Incident Response Reporting and Communication**- RS.CO
 				- **Incident Mitigation**- RS.MI
 		- **Recover (RC)**-
+			- restore operations
+			- plan for resilience and the timely restoration of capabilities and services after an incident
+			- also includes learning from the incident (lessons learned, updates to plans and improvements)
 			- assets and operations affected by a cybersecurity incident are restored
 			- Recover supports the timely restoration of normal operations to reduce the effects of cybersecurity incidents and enable appropriate communication during recovery efforts
 			- key activities